REDLab-Team/gnirps/utils/README.md

 The automated properties sourcing allows an out-of-the-box configuration for any new project, and relies on two things:
-- Spring's property sourcing mechanism and its priority system, which will allow the loading of each module's defaults settings before overwriting them with the user's ones (found in `com.gnirps.commons.config.properties.CustomPropertySources`)
+- Spring's property sourcing mechanism and its priority system, which will allow the loading of each module's defaults settings before overwriting them with the user's ones (found in `com.gnirps.commons.com.gnirps.keycloak.config.properties.CustomPropertySources`)
-- The use of several `{module-name}-application.yml` and one optional `application.yml` file, properly parsed thanks to a custom `com.gnirps.commons.config.properties.YamlPropertySourceFactory`, meant to evolve quite a bit in the future to remove some leftover boilerplate from Spring in Java which won't stay in Kotlin.
+- The use of several `{module-name}-application.yml` and one optional `application.yml` file, properly parsed thanks to a custom `com.gnirps.commons.com.gnirps.keycloak.config.properties.YamlPropertySourceFactory`, meant to evolve quite a bit in the future to remove some leftover boilerplate from Spring in Java which won't stay in Kotlin.

-As per convention, any module which will load properties from such files will use a `basePackage.config.{module-name}Properties` class to do so.
+As per convention, any module which will load properties from such files will use a `basePackage.com.gnirps.keycloak.config.{module-name}Properties` class to do so.
 This could most likely be someday centralised in a single properties loader which would parse all files - but it isn't yet.

 ## Loggers injection